 It’s early in the morning and the day is announcing itself with a little breeze, an already bright sun and a deep blue sky.
 We had arrived in Mullumbimby and were pleasantly welcomed by the atmosphere of the place.
 You take a walk through this little town for some groceries and it takes you over an hour.
 Not because of the distance you have to travel, the traffic or difficulty in finding parking.
 Because everyone talks to one another.
 The shop owners are interested in you and your story and the locals are a deeply caring and conscious group of people.

-One particular morning in Mullum when the campsite was slowly waking up, I take Nuala for a little stroll before breakfast down to the far end of the camping.
+One particular morning in Mullum while the campsite is slowly waking up, I take Nuala for a little stroll before breakfast down to the far end of the camping.
 There are no tents or caravans on this side, only a line of old and strong eucalyptus trees wisely guarding this piece of land, providing shade and an incredible scent.

 On the other side of the fence that runs along side the road, I notice a guy hitch hiking – making his way to work.
 I wave, and he responds.
 I walk in his direction and when we are close enough to hear each other he shouts out “Do you like mangoes?”